cmudrc/pied-piper/docs/source/step-by-step.rst

 For further details on how to load infrastrcuture using satellite data and maps, refer to the :ref:`Working with Satellite Data <working-with-satellite-data>`.

 Before going to the next step, we need to "bake" the infrastructure.
 The process of baking finalizes the infrastructure setup that involves applying certain graph grammars to create a physically sensinble network.

-- **proximity_radius**: The grammar rules use this value to determine how close the elements should be to each other to impact each other, such as getting merged.
-- **search_radius** (optional): Home and market nodes need to get connected to the street network.
-This is done using "Neighborhood access" edges.
-The grammar rule for this process is computationally expensive therefore setting a search radius can speed up the process specially in large and intricate networks.
-If set to `None`, all possible elements are network are evaluated.
-- **report**: Reports show the steps taken during the baking process, which can be useful for debugging or understanding the model.
+For more information, please visit :meth:`~piperabm.Model.bake`.

 .. code-block:: python